wtripp180901/dawn-hpc/docs/secret-rotation.md

   --controller-name sealed-secrets \
   --controller-namespace sealed-secrets-system \
   --secret-file credentials.yaml  \
-  --sealed-secret-file credentials.yaml
+  --sealed-secret-file credentials-sealed.yaml
 ```

-Again, this file should then be added, committed and pushed to a new GitHub branch which can then be reviewed and merged into the branch which FluxCD is tracking for changes.
-After which, once per interval, FluxCD will compare the current configuration with the branch on GitHub, and upon noticing any differences will attempt to update the current cluster’s configuration to reflect the changes.
+Again, this file should then be committed and pushed to a new remote branch which can then be reviewed and merged into the branch which FluxCD is tracking for changes.
+After which, once per interval, FluxCD will compare the current configuration with the branch on GitHub, and upon noticing any differences will attempt to update the current cluster's configuration to reflect the changes.

 # Validate Configuration